Key takeaways

 |---|---|---|

-Hidden costs: Your code and usage data contribute to cto.new's monetization strategy.
+Hidden costs: Your code and usage data contribute to cto.new's monetization strategy on the free tier.

 Competitive Positioning